shirushimori/comfy-vids/README.md

 ### Why These Services?
 - **GitHub**: Best for JSON hosting - free, reliable, version control
-- **Abyss.to**: Free video hosting, no limits
+- **Abyss.to**: Free video hosting (signup required), no limits
-- **Catbox.moe**: Free file/image hosting, up to 200MB
+- **Catbox.moe**: Free file/image hosting, up to 200MB, no signup needed
-- All require no account and no technical setup
+- All are reliable and easy to use

 ### Getting Started in 5 Minutes
 1. Create a GitHub repository
 2. Upload `data.json` to GitHub
 3. Get the raw file URL from GitHub
+4. Sign up for free account at Abyss.to
+5. Upload video to Abyss.to, get embed code
+6. Upload thumbnail to Catbox.moe, get link
+7. Add video info to `data.json` with embed codes
-4. Add URL to Settings → Data Source → Custom JSON URL
+8. Add GitHub JSON URL to Settings → Data Source → Custom JSON URL
-5. Videos appear in app - Done!
+9. Videos appear in app - Done!